 Whether a crime involves dishonesty or breach of trust will be determined from the statutory elements of the crime itself.
 All convictions for offenses concerning the illegal manufacture, sale, distribution of or trafficking in controlled substances are included.
 Other offenses can include but is not limited to the following: petty theft, grand theft, insufficient checks, burglary, possession of drugs for distribution or sales, embezzlement, fraud, fraud to obtain aid or benefits and money laundering.

 If you believe you have a “breach of trust” or "dishonesty" conviction and were denied a position or were terminated from a financial institution because of that offense, there still is another way to obtain that job with a waiver from the FDIC.
-It is important to speak with an attorney about your specific circumstances to see if you would qualify for such a waiver from the FDIC.
+Speaking with an attorney about your specific circumstances to see if you would qualify for such a waiver from the FDIC is vital.

-Expungement results in the destruction of all references and records of the case from public records.
+Texas expungement law results in the destruction of all references and records of the case from public records.
 The Department of Public Safety also requests any federal repository to return and destroy them.
-The court record for expungement is destroyed 60 days to 1 year after the order is issued.
+The court record for expungement is destroyed 60 days to one year after the order is issued.

 Non-disclosure requires Department of Public Safety to send a copy of the order to all law enforcement agencies, jails, etc. who are then ordered to seal the records, but not destroy them.
 So, they cannot disclose the offense, but the records are not destroyed.
 And the prior criminal record could be used against the person in a subsequent prosecution.